richard-porter/richard-porter/README.md

 - How does a human remain sovereign during collaboration?
 - How do we preserve authorship instead of flattening it?
 - How do we make trust, delegation, and provenance legible afterward?
+- How do we build the human judgment that AI collaboration is quietly replacing?

 Each repository addresses one part of that larger problem.